Helping the Environment

 Taking place on Friday 19 September at 16:00 on the Boating Academy Stage, the award honours exhibitors who embed sustainability into their show presence and wider operations.

-To enter, exhibitors must:
+To be eligible for the awards, exhibitors must:

 This award celebrates those making real change, not just talking about sustainability, but embedding it into their business and show activities.